 The Brain Technology Built: An Interview with Dr. Gary Small

-garysmall“If you think our incessant use of the Internet, Blackberrys, iPods, text-messaging and video games has changed our lives and our children’s lives, here’s some breaking news: Technology has not only altered our lives, it’s altered our brains.”
+“If you think our incessant use of the Internet, Blackberrys, iPods, text-messaging and video games has changed our lives and our children’s lives, here’s some breaking news: Technology has not only altered our lives, it’s altered our brains.”
 That’s the contention of Gary Small, M.D., Director of the UCLA Memory & Aging Research Center at the Semel Institute for Neuroscience & Human Behavior.
 In his latest book, iBrain: Surviving the Technological Alteration of the Modern Mind, he and co-author Gigi Vorgan discuss the brain that technology built – the evolutionary way.

 Named by Scientific American as one of the world’s top innovators in science and technology, Dr. Small has dedicated his professional life to better understanding how the brain functions.
 He invented the first brain scan that allows doctors to see the physical evidence of brain aging and Alzheimer’s disease in living people, and he now leads a team of neuroscientists who are demonstrating that exposure to computer technology causes rapid and profound changes in brain neural circuitry.
 Dr. Small was kind enough to make some time to discuss how technology is changing the brain with Neuronarrative.
+For those not familiar with your work, please describe your latest project.

 We know that technology is changing our lives, but it is also changing our brains.
-Young people spend more and cover_ibrain_1more time today using technology (computers, PDAs, TV, videos) and much less time engaged in direct social contact.
+Young people spend more and more time today using technology (computers, PDAs, TV, videos) and much less time engaged in direct social contact.
 Our UCLA brain scanning studies are showing that such repeated technology exposure alters brain circuitry, and young developing brains, which usually have the greatest exposure, are the most vulnerable.

 I believe that this perpetual technology exposure is leading to the next major milestone in brain evolution.
 Over 300,000 years ago, Neanderthals discovered hand-held tools, which led to the co-evolution of language, goal-directed behavior, social networking, and accelerated development of the frontal lobe, which controls these functions.
 Today, video-game-brain, Internet addiction, and other technology side effects appear to be suppressing frontal lobe executive skills and our ability to communicate face-to-face.
 Instead, our brains are developing circuitry for on-line social networking and adapting to a new multitasking technology culture.